-This MD&A provides a detailed analysis of the business of the Company and compares the results for the three months and the year ended October 31, 2024 and the comparative periods in 2023.
-In order to better understand this MD&A, it should be read in conjunction with the financial statements for the years ended October 31, 2024 and 2023.
+This MD&A provides a detailed analysis of the business of the Company and compares the results for the three months ended January 31, 2025 and the comparative period in 2024.
+In order to better understand this MD&A, it should be read in conjunction with the unaudited condensed interim financial statements for the quarter ended January 31, 2025 and the annual financial statements of the Company for the year ended October 31, 2024.
 The Company prepares and files with various Canadian regulatory authorities its financial statements and MD&A in Canadian dollars and in accordance with International Financial Reporting Standards ("IFRS").